ENCCS/julia-for-hpda/content/data-science.rst

 Data science and machine learning
 =================================

-.. topic:: Questions
+.. questions:: Questions

    - Can I use Julia for machine learning?

-.. topic:: Instructor-note
+.. instructor-note:: Instructor-note

    - 20 min teaching
    - 30 min exercises